Endangered sea turtle nest found at Galveston Island State Park for the first time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-The nest contained 107 eggs laid by a Kemp's Ridley sea turtle, which is without doubt one of the most endangered sea turtle species on the planet.
+The nest contained 107 eggs laid by a Kemp's Ridley sea turtle, which is likely one of the most endangered sea turtle species on this planet.

 Once the nest was discovered, it was dropped at an incubation facility at Padre Island National Seashore, Marshall stated.